ehrvayn/ehrvayn/README.md

 Naga City, Camarines Sur<br>

-I build full stack frontend, backend, database and I'd rather break something real and fix it than stay in tutorial mode.
+I build full stack web applications and I'd rather break something real and fix it than stay in tutorial mode.
 I use AI tools deliberately, as a way to move faster without skipping the parts that actually teach me something.
 Looking for a team where I can put that habit to work on real problems.

 ---